alexzorin/Pocket-Plays-for-Twitch/README.md

 This is a fork of the [Pocket Plays for Twitch](https://github.com/SebastianRask/Pocket-Plays-for-Twitch) Android application.

-It differs in these basic ways:
+It differs in these ways:

 - No Google Play services reliance.
 This means Chromecast support is gone.
 - Google Analytics stripped out.